 This bag even comes with a small cosmetic bag and a zippered interior pocket for additional storage.

-So if you’re looking for a mildly stylish bag that screams out, ” I love NYC” then definitely
+So if you’re looking for a mildly stylish bag that screams out, ” I love NYC” then definitely chek this bag out.

 11. NYC Luggage Tags